lnurl/luds/spec.md

 min can receive = max(minWithdrawable, local minimal value allowed by wallet)
 ```
-5. Once accepted user software issues an HTTPS GET request using `<callback>?k1=<k1>&sig=<hex(sign(k1.toByteArray, linkingPrivKey))>&pr=<lightning invoice, ...>`.
+5. Once accepted user software issues an HTTPS GET request using `<callback>?k1=<k1>&pr=<lightning invoice, ...>`.
 Note that user may send multiple invoices with a splitted total amount in a single request.
 6. Receives a `{"status":"OK"}` or `{"status":"ERROR", "reason":"error details..."}` Json response.
 7. Awaits for incoming payment if response was successful.

-Note that in this case only `sig` is present in withdrawal request while `linkingKey` itself is not included.
-It is assumed that user has already been logged into a service prior to issuing a withdrawal request so related `linkingKey` can be obtained by service internally.
-In case if a given service does not support login then `sig` should just be ignored by service and withdrawal should be sent to whoever can provide a valid `k1` secret.
+Note that service will withdraw funds to anyone who can provide a valid ephemeral `k1`.
+In order to harden this a service may require autorization (lnurl-auth, email link etc.) before displaying a withdraw QR.

 ## 4. lnurl-pay
 ### Pay to static QR/NFC/link